microsoft/powercat-automation-kit/site/content/releases/october-2022.md

 include_footer: true
 ---

 The October release (upbeat-dhawan) of the {{<product-name>}} is the second public preview release.
-This release is a **documentation only** release and the release assets remain unchanged since the September release
+This release is a **documentation only** release and the release assets remain unchanged since the September release.

 ## Prior Release